 top of page

-It is December 1941, and eight-year-old Galina and her friend Vera are caught in the siege of Leningrad, eating soup made of wallpaper, with the occasional luxury of a dead rat.
+It is December 1941, the darkest days of World War II, and eight-year-old Galina and her friend Vera are caught in the siege of Leningrad, eating soup made of wallpaper, with the occasional luxury of a dead rat.
 Galina’s artist father Mikhail has been kept away from the front to help save the treasures of the Hermitage.
 Its cellars could now provide a safe haven, provided Mikhail can navigate the perils of a portrait commission from one of Stalin’s colonels.

 Nearly forty years later, Galina herself is a teacher at the Leningrad Art Academy.
 What ought to be a celebratory weekend at her forest dacha turns sour when she makes an unwelcome discovery.
 The painting she embarks upon that day will hold a grim significance for the rest of her life, as the old Soviet Union makes way for the new Russia and Galina’s familiar world changes out of all recognition.